Chart Color Schemes

 Tarneit (West) - Mount Cottrell is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Tarneit West - Mount Cottrell is one of Australia's most culturally diverse areas, with 73.7% speaking a language other than English at home and 64.7% born overseas as of the latest data.
-Christianity is the predominant religion in Tarneit West - Mount Cottrell, comprising 25.0% of its population.
-However, Hinduism is significantly overrepresented at 22.8%, compared to Greater Melbourne's average of 4.4%.
+Tarneit (West) - Mount Cottrell is among the most culturally diverse areas in the country, with 73.7% of its population speaking a language other than English at home and 64.7% born overseas.
+The main religion in Tarneit (West) - Mount Cottrell is Christianity, which makes up 25.0% of people.
+However, the most apparent overrepresentation is in Hinduism, which comprises 22.8% of the population, substantially higher than the Greater Melbourne average of 4.4%.

 Frequently Asked Questions - Diversity